 This year’s festivities followed a rock ‘n’ roll theme, kicking off with a cocktail hour at The Gig at Turning Stone’s Exit 33 entertainment complex.
 Dinner was held in the expansive Oneida Room, with a menu featuring a “Strawberry Fields Forever” salad and main courses that included “Paint it Black” cod.

-Staff from across the Nation’s enterprises were honored, including from the Oneida Indian Nation government programs, Turning Stone, Yellow Brick Road Casino, Point Place Casino, Maple Leaf Market and SāvOn Stores.
+Staff from across the Nation’s enterprises were honored, including from the Oneida Indian Nation government programs, Turning Stone, YBR Casino, Point Place Casino, Maple Leaf Market and SāvOn Stores.

 Honorees received a feather charm with a gemstone that represented their specific milestone year and were able to choose a catalog gift, such as Tiffany jewelry, iPhones, iPods, luggage, televisions, home security systems, generous gift card packages and more.